Find out what some of our graduates are doing today in pursuing their successful careers.

 The system works when the driver presses a button on the dashboard, which shuts off the fuel to different cylinders.
 This stops the combustion process, and exhaust valves are opened to release compressed air from the cylinders.
 Mechanical drag is generated that helps slow the vehicle.

 Large vehicles like semis carry a lot of extra weight, which makes it harder for them to slow down.
-Utilizing jake brakes can help these vehicles slow down more quickly and prevent wear and tear on the regular braking system.
+Utilizing Jake brakes can help these vehicles slow down more quickly and prevent wear and tear on the regular braking system.

 You might be wondering, “Is engine braking bad for my engine?”
 While the process does generate some heat, this is minor and doesn’t have any negative effects on the vehicle.
 If downshifting is done properly, your transmission should be fine.